ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-04-running-code.md

 ![makecode-first-program-01](assets/makecode-first-program-01.png)

 Select the `show string` block.
+A string is a group of characters that can include letters, numbers, symbols, and even spaces.
+Strings are mainly used to store text that people can read, like words and sentences.
+They help computer programs communicate information to the person using the program.

 ![makecode-first-program-02](assets/makecode-first-program-02.png)

 Drag the `show string` block into the `on start` block.
+Pay close attention to the shape of the blocks.
+They need to have the same shape to "click" together and make your code work correctly.

 ![makecode-first-program-03](assets/makecode-first-program-03.gif)

 The program is now complete.
+Click run and watch your micro:bit display your message.
+Now replace ‘hello’ with another word and run the code.
+Did it work?

 ## Handling Unused Blocks

-Unused blocks can either be moved or deleted.
-Unused blocks do not generally have affect on the program if they are empty, but moving or deleting unused blocks prevents overlapping blocks and improves the readability of the code.
+Unused blocks can be moved or deleted.
+Even if they are empty, unused blocks do not generally affect the program, but moving or deleting unused blocks prevents overlapping blocks and improves the code's readability.

 ### Moving Unused Blocks